AdobeDocs/commerce-admin.en/help/catalog/search.md

 The Search box in the header of the store helps visitors find products in your catalog.
 The search text can be the full or partial product name or any other word or phrase that describes the product.
 The search terms that people use to find products can be managed from the Admin.

-1. For **Search**, the customer enters the first few letters of what they want to find.
+1. For **[!UICONTROL Search]**, the customer enters the first few letters of what they want to find.

    Any matches in the catalog appear below, with the number of results found.

-1. The customer presses the **Enter** key or clicks a result in the list of matching products.
+1. The customer presses the Enter key or clicks a result in the list of matching products.

    ![Search](./assets/storefront-search-box.png)<!-- zoom -->